pavanisuvarna27/Documentation/Dijango URL Mapping.md

                    return HttpResponse('Welcome to all <br> This is ur Static Url')
    ```

-   > In this function, request is a default parameter,we can't change that.
+   > NOTE: In this function, request is a default parameter,we can't change that.

-   * It looks like(myproject/views.py):
+   * It looks like(myapp/views.py):
    <img src="defmsg.png" alt="defmsg image"/>

    **Run Project:**